-Please note: our survey is still open and we plan to track trends and changes in our learner's perspectives throughout.
-The results enclosed below are for the first 2,500 survey responses collected between Monday March 16th, 2020, and Friday March 20th, 2020.
+Please note: the results enclosed below are for the first 2,500 survey responses collected between Monday March 16th, 2020, and Friday March 20th, 2020.
 The latest results can be accessed here.

 Headline Statistics: The impact of COVID-19 on studying abroad